DavidWells/davidwells-legacy-site/content/blog/2019-05-08-a-netlify-year.md

 - Relish & repeat success
 - **Have fun & build awesome** ✨

-Most importantly, have fun and build awesome!
+> Most importantly, have fun and build awesome!

 Looking back at the past year Netlify has enabled me to do just that.

 <img src="https://s3-us-west-2.amazonaws.com/assets.davidwells.io/blog/success-kid.jpg" />

 It's been a wild ride and I can't wait to see what the next year holds.

+Shoutout to [Matt](https://twitter.com/biilmann) & [Chris](https://twitter.com/chr_bach) the two founders of Netlify.
+They are killing it & recruit the best folks (minus myself)

+Also to Daniel Freeman who continues to be an awesome mentor & empowers me to build all this awesome shit!

+P.S. [we are hiring a bunch of people](https://boards.greenhouse.io/netlify) & trying to expand the awesome.
+If this post peaked your interest, please reach out.